 Bitcoin mining is the process of creating new bitcoins while ensuring the security of the network.
 Mining enables the network’s system to arrive at a consensus (agreeing to the accuracy of a transaction) without depending on a centralized authority.
 This (decentralization) was exactly what Satoshi Nakamoto sought to explain in his white paper – a decentralized currency that bypasses the need for trust; not issued or backed by any bank or government.

 In Bitcoin mining, specialized computers solve extremely complex math problems required to verify and add new blocks to the chain.
 To successfully add a block, Bitcoin miners compete to solve the math problems and be the first to arrive at the correct or closest answer to the question.
 Miners guess the target hash (correct number) by randomly making as many guesses as quickly as they can, which requires high computing power.
-The difficulty only increases as more miners join the network
+The difficulty only increases as more miners join the network.

 The computer hardware required for Bitcoin mining is known as application-specific integrated circuits or ASICs.
 ASICs aren’t just expensive but also criticized for their huge electricity consumption, which tends to limit the profitability of miners.